Financial planning tools and services to put you on the path to the future you want

 In many cases, your beneficiaries will pay less in taxes if the money is in a Roth account instead of a traditional account.

-Another situation when a Roth conversion could reduce taxes is when you think that the money in your retirement account will likely earn a relatively high rate of return.
+Another situation when a Roth conversion could reduce taxes is when you think that the money in your retirement account will likely grow significantly.
 If you do a Roth conversion before you see these big gains, then you will be paying taxes on a lower dollar amount and all growth in that account will be tax free.

 If you are a long way off from needing to withdraw from your traditional 401k or IRA, then a Roth conversion may be a good idea.